rvnscriprat/Bismuth-DC/readme.md

+# Foreword

-There aren't really any special changes to Basalt aside from my specific setup so I'll leave the original README more or less untouched.
+There aren't really any special changes to Basalt aside from my specific setup and the catppuccin mocha color scheme import, so I'll leave the original README more or less untouched.

 # Bismuth